What happens if the council wants you to leave a council-owned site for Gypsies and Travellers.

 Eviction from a permanent site

-The council is only able to evict you from a permanent official council site if it gets an order from the court.
+The council can only evict you from a permanent official council site if it gets an order from the court.

-- you have breached a term of your agreement, and have not fixed this within a reasonable time, for example by falling into arrears with your pitch fees
+- you have breached a term of your agreement, and have not fixed this within a reasonable time, for example by not paying off arrears with your pitch fees

 - you have seriously breached a term of your agreement, and it is something that can't be put right – for example you assaulted another resident on the site

 - you are not occupying the mobile home as your only or main residence